Tutorials

 Radiochromic film dosimetry

-Different protocols for radiochromic film dosimetry can be applied with Radiochromic.com.
+Many different protocols for radiochromic film dosimetry can be applied with Radiochromic.com.
 Here, we present our recommended protocol for accurate radiochromic film dosimetry.
 This protocol is based on:

 Méndez, I., et al. "A protocol for accurate radiochromic film dosimetry using Radiochromic.com."
 Radiology and Oncology 55.3 (2021): 369-378.